Inbound students Study Abroad and Exchange at the University of Melbourne

 Fee is inclusive of accommodation, food and scheduled activties.
 From a social and organisational aspect, students are required to stay at their allocated Residential College during the Melbourne Welcome program.

-- Places are limited and may be filled before the closing date.
+- Places are limited and usually gets fully booked well before the closing date.
 Apply early to avoid disappointment.

 - You must be 18 years old or above, attend a briefing at the start of the program and sign an acknowledgement form.